smeshchankin/microservices/registry/README.md

-#Microservices / User
+#Microservices / Registry
-An example of microservices : User
+An example of microservices : Registry with Eureka